-Perforce assigns numbers to changelists and also maintains a default
+Helix assigns numbers to changelists and also maintains a default

-flag.
-For example, to edit a file and submit it in changelist
+-c option.
+For example, to edit a file and submit it in changelist number 4,

-The Perforce service might renumber a changelist when you submit it, depending on other users' activities; if your changelist is renumbered, its original number is never reassigned to another changelist.
+The Helix service might renumber a changelist when you submit it, depending on other users' activities; if your changelist is renumbered, its original number is never reassigned to another changelist.